infosecak/DVBE/README.md

 3. https://developer.chrome.com/docs/extensions/mv3/security/
 4. https://arxiv.org/ftp/arxiv/papers/1403/1403.3235.pdf

+# TROUBLESHOOTING
+If the extension does not load, look for errors in chrome://extensions

 # WARNING
 This tool is created purely for learning and educational purposes.
 I will not be responsible for any harmful actions.